clux/facemaulers/east/ideas.md

 NB: No way to teleport east, no fast fliers.
 Can rent hippogriffs or something.
 But it'll be a bit of a slog.
 Environmental hazards?

-## Felgolos slow conversion to a ghost dragon
-GHOST DRAGON: CC170

 ## SIDES
 Can side with the undead societies (as orchestrated by irae) as they have a pretty solid understannding of ethics and run a good society, not all societies are actively trying to harm (Marsember), and just sustainably re-use the souls of the dead and prohibit them entering hell/heaven.
+Could also improve sustainability of existing undead societies (Bone City) to make this more palatable.
 Can side with the devils, prolonging the cycle of suffering/shackling to divinity, but giving everyone the choice.
+But it would require actually killing the undead (cant revive them all).
+Can unify vampires, devils against the liches, and seal the Egg to keep those societies sustainable (condition of no-expansion by devils).
-Can side simply against the liches, summoning Kiransalee, or killing Irae and destroying her staff with influence.
+Can side against the liches, summoning Kiransalee(?), or killing Irae and destroying her staff with influence.
+Can use Felgolos's secret plan.
-Can side against the demon lords,
-TODO: design Irae.

 ## Sunwuko's lost temple?
 https://www.reddit.com/r/dndmaps/comments/b28btz/free_lost_temple_of_the_monkey_king_temple_maps/